Overcoats (album)

 Overcoats is singer-songwriter John Hiatt's second album, released in 1975 by Epic Records.
 Like his debut album, this album was also produced by Glen Spreen.
-The album failed to sell much copies, and thus Epic Records released Hiatt from his contract.
+The album failed to sell many copies, and thus Epic Records released Hiatt from his contract.
 He would spend the next four years without a recording contract.

+The album's artwork, which features Hiatt half-submerged in water, was an inspiration to Yoshitomo Nara, and his painting Cosmic Eyes (in the Milky Lake).